Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 31 Januari 2026 23.43.14 UTC
+- WIB: Minggu, 1 Februari 2026 00.35.48 UTC
-- WITA: Minggu, 1 Februari 2026 00.43.14 UTC
+- WITA: Minggu, 1 Februari 2026 01.35.48 UTC
-- WIT: Minggu, 1 Februari 2026 01.43.14 UTC
+- WIT: Minggu, 1 Februari 2026 02.35.48 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: success
+Kategori: nature